alfredo1995/recyclable-scroll-view/README.md

 Technical test for a senior Unity developer focused on creating and optimizing a Infinite and recyclable scrollview.

-The test can be divided into parts: soft and optimization.
-Below, each of these parts is outlined.

 Develop a ScrollView in Unity that is infinite and recyclable, optimized to handle a large number of elements without compromising performance.